jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 Pause to allow the players to act or react.
 If the players remain silent, continue to [[#C7.
 The High Road]] below.
 Otherwise, allow the players to explore the area.
 ## The Watchtower
 The ruined watchtower was built as a lookout post by the Order of the Silver Dragon long ago.
-It has the same structure as the [[Guard Tower (p.
-157)]] at Tsolenka Pass, with the following changes:
+It has the same structure as the guard tower at [[T. Tsolenka Pass]], with the following changes:

 * The tower door has been half-pulled from its hinges and can be opened easily.
 * The temperature and wind in the tower are far less severe.